 Purple cabbage is a must for this attractive salad - but that’s about the only required ingredient.
 Check your crisper for what’s at hand: broccoli, turnips, carrots, beets, brussel sprouts, bell peppers, radishes?
 Use them all!
 Just chop into small pieces.
 Or give your salad a running start with one of those slaw mixes you can find at your favorite grocery store, then augment it with your extras.
 Whatever you choose, it’ll be irresistible topped with the Asian Slaw Dressing.
 Succulent and tangy, this salad is the perfect taste and visual partner for baked or fried wild salmon.

 Never heard of them?
 Neither had we . . . until we did!
 They’re eye-catching, mouth-watering and soul-satisfying.
-Just take medium-sized potatoes, make small, parallel cuts in them width-wise, butter, bake, then slide cheese slices between all the cuts and bake again.
+Just take medium-sized potatoes, make small, parallel cuts in them width-wise, add butter, bake them, then remove and slide cheese slices between all the cuts and bake again.
 They’re crispy on the outside, tender on the inside, and smothered with whatever great tastes you want to add.
 You really have to look at the pictures to understand the full glory of these “Hasselbacken” - the Swedish restaurant where they originated - potatoes!
 If your family loves baked potatoes, they’ll love these.
 And with healthy wild sockeye salmon on the plate, you won’t feel so guilty!

 Asparagus always pairs well with salmon, and it’s quick to fix in the microwave.
 Never tried that?
 You’ll be delighted with this foolproof way to prepare asparagus so it’s tender and delicious.
 During the three minutes it’s cooking, look in your fridge or pantry to find something to dress it up with.
 We like melted butter, a squeeze of lemon and a sprinkling of parmesan.
 But you might want to try a dollop of sour cream, or some poppy seed or Italian dressing.
 Asparagus is a winner with wild caught salmon, and dressed up a bit, nobody will know how ridiculously easy it was to prepare.